 - A despilled version of the foreground shows through these mattes (to make their respective layers).

 - A traveling garbage matte masks out everything around the foreground image.

 - The Shadows section can add shadows of the foreground image.

-Nuke is said not to work very well with movie files, which are insufficiently designed and unreliable for serious FX work.
+Some compositors believe that Nuke doesn’t work very well with movie files, which they describe as insufficiently designed and unreliable for serious FX work.
 In this tutorial, you’ll convert your movie files to EXR image sequences.
 Feel free, however, to skip the conversion to image sequences and try it with movie files instead.